tari-project/tari/RFC/src/RFC-0171_MessageSerialisation.md

 Similar to [Protobuf](#protobuf), but claims to be much faster.
 Rust is supported.

+#### Hand-rolled serialisation

+[Hintjens recommends](http://zguide.zeromq.org/py:chapter7#Serialization-Libraries) using hand-rolled serialization for bulk messaging.
+While Pieter usually offers sage advice, I'm going to argue against using custom serialisers at this point in time for the following reasons:
+* We're unlikely to improve hugely over MessagePack
+* Since serde does 95% of our work for us with MessagePack, there's significant development overhead (and new bugs) involved with a hand-rolled solution.
+* We'd have to write de/serialisers for every language that wants Tari bindings; whereas every major language has a MessagePack implementation.

 ### Serialisation in Tari

 Deciding between these protocols is largely a matter of preference, since there isn't that much to choose between them.